code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/index.md

 [<button>Apply</button>](/educate/k5-district-partnership)

-### Middle and high schools
+### Middle and High schools

-If you're near an [exisiting Code.org partner](/educate/partner-districts), or a large district yourself, apply for a grant to bring computer science to your entire district.
+If you're near an [existing Code.org partner](/educate/partner-districts), or a large district yourself, apply for a grant to bring computer science to your entire district.

 [<button>Learn more</button>](/district-partner)